risingwavelabs/risingwave/e2e_test/README.md

 This folder contains sqllogictest soruce files for e2e.
 It is running on CI for integration.

-Scripts in folder `distributed` is able to pass both 3-nodes and single node e2e tests.
-Scripts in `single` is not able to be executed in distributed mode (possibly miss some distributed exchange executor).
+Scripts in folder `distributed` is able to pass both 3 compute nodes + 1 leader nodes test.

 Scripts in folder `streaming` is only for streaming related tests.

-Authors of files in `single` should have a clear plan for when to move files to `distributed`.
-One proposal is to include an issue links for each files in `single` to illustrate why it is not ready for distributed and how to enable.

 ## How to write e2e tests
 Refer to Sqllogictest [Doc](https://www.sqlite.org/sqllogictest/doc/trunk/about.wiki)